 Eligibility criteria for the register ( 2020 - please note eligibility criteria for the register is currently being reviewed)

 - The parent, carer or guardian of a child or young person with a disability.

 - A young person with a disability who is under 25 years.
 You can get someone you know to help you.

-All personal information given in this form is covered by the Data Protection Act and other legislation concerning storing and sharing data.
+All personal information given in this form is covered by GDPR and other legislation concerning storing and sharing data.